Particular/docs.particular.net/samples/aws/sqs-native-integration/sample_receivingnativemessage_sqs_[6.2,).partial.md

 snippet: NativeMessage

-The serializer has to be configured to handle this annotation:
+The serializer must be configured to handle this annotation:

 snippet: SerializerConfig

-NOTE: Usage of custom serializers is also supported
+NOTE: Custom serializers are also supported

 First, the message will be intercepted in the incoming logical message context as there is a behavior in place: